VanEck Rare Earth/Strategic Metals ETF

 Investment Risk Disclosure

-Volatility Risk: REMX demonstrates elevated volatility risk, with a beta of 1.44 indicating it is 44% more volatile than the broader market.
-This heightened sensitivity is further evidenced by a significant one-year maximum drawdown of -26.63%, underscoring its potential for substantial price declines during market downturns.
+Volatility Risk: REMX exhibits moderate volatility risk, with a Beta of 1.24 indicating it tends to move 24% more than the broader market.
+This is further evidenced by a substantial one-year maximum drawdown of -26.63%, highlighting its potential for significant price declines during market downturns.
+These factors suggest the stock is susceptible to above-average market-related swings.

 FAQs